Welcome to the Before & After School Club

 - To provide a healthy menu of food.

-If you would like to know more about our Before and After School Club then please contact the School Business Manager, Mrs Helen Devine who will be happy to arrange an appointment for you to meet with the manager to view our facilities.
+If you would like to know more about our Before and After School Club then please contact the School Business Manager, Mrs Helen Devine who will be happy to arrange an appointment for you to meet with the Club Coordinator to view our facilities.

 With best wishes